 What is U-Engage?

 Have you ever wondered about the histories of people of color in Oregon or why you haven’t heard their stories?
-As a class, we’ll explore stories such as those about slaves brought to Oregon with the promise of freedom, the internment of American citizens of Japanese descent, the displacement of tribal communities in the name of “progress,” and the exploitation of Mexican labor through the Bracero program.
-We’ll explore the OSU and community archives and talk with local historians and community members as part of our research to uncover the real untold stories.
-Authors of course readings will join our conversations to help us understand why and how they did their research.
-As a class, we will have opportunities to attend campus and community events, visit local historical sites and societies and watch films such as The First Oregonians, Turbans, and Local Color to help explore this subject more.
+As a class, we’ll uncover stories such as how slaves were brought to Oregon with the promise of freedom, the internment of American citizens of Japanese descent, the displacement of tribal communities in the name of “progress,” and the exploitation of Mexican labor through the Bracero program.
+We’ll use OSU and community archives and talk with local historians and community members to uncover and research the real untold stories.
+Authors of some of our readings will join our conversations to help us understand why and how they did their research.
+As a class, we will attend campus and community events and possibly visit local historical sites and societies and watch films such as The First Oregonians, Turbans, and Local Color to help explore this subject more.